 As a contemporary mixed media artist, I draw inspiration from a diverse palette of materials, ideas and techniques.
-My strong interest in environmental, political and social causes creates a meaningful interplay with the artistic process and allows my voice to be heard.
-Several creative series have been born: see what I have to say about genetically modified organisms, share my appreciation for bamboo, visit my politics.
+My strong interest in environmental, women’s, and social causes creates a meaningful interplay with the artistic process and allows my voice to be heard.
+Persuasive series have been born.
+See what I have to say about genetically modified organisms, share my appreciation for bamboo, visit my expressive figurative sculpture, check out my politically-inspired works, and my weavings, which crossover into mixed media, sculpture, and fashion.
+Read my poetry and text.

-I am on the Board of the Long Island Craft Guild and formerly served as Board Member of the New York Guild of Handweavers and Gallery Director at the Unitarian Universalist Fellowship of Huntington.
-Other pursuits include teaching dance, choreography, gardening, and playing ensemble percussion.
+I am on the Board of the Long Island Craft Guild and formerly served as Board Member of the New York Guild of Handweavers, and Gallery Director at the Unitarian Universalist Fellowship of Huntington.
+Other passions include choreographing and teaching dance, gardening, and playing ensemble percussion.

 Instagram: @laurensinger_art